michael2012z/BitBible/markdown/Etheridge/files/Rev.md

 9. And another angel, a third, followed them saying with a great voice, If any man worship the beast of prey and his image, And receive his mark on his brow, or in his hand,

-10. He also shall drink of the wine of the wrath of Aloha, Which is mingled without sparingVide SCHLEUSNER, sub?
-(No. 2,) which is the word here incorporated into the Syrian text.
-In the cup of his anger.
-And he shall be tormented in fire and sulphur, Before his holy angels and before the throne:
+10. He also shall drink of the wine of the wrath of Aloha, Which is mingled without sparing

 11. And the smoke of their torment For ever and ever will ascend.
 And they have no rest day and night Who worship the beast of prey and his image.